top of page

 Animal Assisted Therapy (AAT)

-Animal Assisted Therapy (AAT) is provided by AHPRA registered clinical psychologists.
+Animal Assisted Therapy (AAT) is provided by AHPRA registered psychologists and provisional psychologists

 In these sessions- evidence-based therapy targets the presenting issues and animals may be present during the sessions.